TheoF-C/python-challenge/README.md

 ## PyPoll

-The goal of PyPoll is to determine what percent of the total vote each candidate had as well as the winner of the election.
+The goal of PyPoll is to determine the percent of the total vote for candidate as well as the winner of the election.

 ```python
 -------------------------